 Our series of Laws, Facts, Rights & Safety Infographics:

 In Queensland, Australia, sex workers operate under a harsh licensing framework.
-This video series explores how these licensing laws have failed sex workers and the community at large.
+Sex workers have produced a video series and hosted a number of webinars that explore how these licensing laws have failed sex workers and the community at large.

 Why is safety illegal for sex workers in Queensland?